STMicroelectronics/lsm6dsv16x-rs/examples/mlc_gym_stm32f401re_embassy/README.md

 - This example uses Embassy's async executor to wait for GPIO interrupts.
 - UART output is done via blocking writes; DMA-based asynchronous UART transmission is not implemented here.
-- The sensor is configured via a UCF-generated register sequence embedded in the code.
+- The sensor is configured via a JSON-generated register sequence embedded in the code.
 - The environment is `#![no_std]` and `#![no_main]` for embedded Rust applications.
 - Panic behavior is set to use `panic_probe` for debugging.